sisungo/sisungo/README.md

 ## Projects
  - [**airup**](https://github.com/sisungo/airup): Airup is a modern, portable and extremely fast implementation of service supervisor and the init daemon.
- - [**airlog**](https://github.com/sisungo/airboot): 🚧 WIP 🚧 A lightweight, hackable, modular as well as powerful logging server, and also a framework.
+ - [**mactux**](https://github.com/sisungo/mactux): 🚧 WIP 🚧 A compatibility layer that emulates a Linux environment on macOS without use of the Hypervisor.

 ## Experimental Projects
 My experimental projects may be put at [The `experiments` Repo](https://github.com/sisungo/experiments).
 If you like those